Beyond Hearing: Learning Task-Agnostic ExG Representations from Earphones via Physiology-Informed Tokenization: Benchmark Datasets

 We visualized the raw ExG signals measured using \hardware{} and illustrated how they are transformed into multi-band tokens through bandpass filtering across different frequency ranges.
 Figure~\ref{fig:signal} shows the decomposition of the raw signal into twelve frequency bands, each of which is subsequently tokenized as part of our multi-band sequence.
 For gaze tracking, low-frequency bands (\textit{e.g.}, EOG-overall and ECG-HF bands) exhibit clearer temporal patterns that align with EOG signals~\citep{merino2010method}.
 In contrast, for tasks such as touch, low-frequency activity is less prominent, while informative features emerge in higher-frequency bands~\citep{manfredi2014natural, kramer2020utility}.

+In addition to evaluating ExG quality implicitly through downstream task performance, we also conducted a direct quantitative comparison between our earphone-based NeuroBuds prototype and a research-grade OpenBCI device.
+Specifically, we ran an eye-movement tracking experiment with two participants (approximately one hour of synchronized data) and computed Pearson correlations between NeuroBuds and OpenBCI channels.
+The average cross-system correlation reached 0.71 (statistically significant, $p<0.001$), demonstrating that NeuroBuds capture ExG/EOG activity with high consistency relative to a laboratory-grade system.
+Beyond quantitative metrics, we also performed visualization analysis to assess overall signal similarity.
+Visual comparison of synchronized raw ExG signals shows that NeuroBuds and OpenBCI exhibit closely aligned temporal patterns, with similar waveform shapes, amplitudes, and drift trends throughout the recording as shown in Figure~\ref{fig:signal_quality}.
+These qualitative observations, together with the correlation analysis, further confirm that NeuroBuds produces ExG signals that closely match those from research-grade devices.

-\section{Benchmark datasets}
+\section{Benchmark Datasets}

 We used four public benchmark datasets to further validate effectiveness of \modelname{}.
-For all datasets, we performed a random 80/20 split, assigning 80\% of the data to training and the remaining 20\% to testing.
-We followed established protocols~\cite{jiang2024labram} to preprocess the ExG signals.
+The statistics of public benchmark compared with \humansense{} is demonstrated in Table~\ref{tab:data_stats} For all benchmark datasets, we performed a random 80/20 split, assigning 80\% of the data to training and the remaining 20\% to testing.
+We followed established protocols~\citep{jiang2024labram} to preprocess the ExG signals.

 \textbf{DREAMER}~\citep{dreamer} is an EEG-based emotion recognition dataset collected from 23 participants while they watched 18 film clips designed to elicit different affective states.
-The dataset provides signals from electroencephalogram (14 channels at 128 Hz) and electrocardiogram (2 channels at 256 Hz).
+The dataset provides signals from electroencephalogram (14 channels at 128\,Hz) and electrocardiogram (2 channels at 256\,Hz).
 Each trial is annotated with self-reported valence, arousal, and dominance scores on a 5-point scale.
 We used the EEG recordings for classification of emotional states, formulating the task as binary classification based on dominance levels, where trials with dominance $\geq3$ were labeled as high and those with dominance $<3$ as low.

 \textbf{SEED}~\citep{seed} is a emotion recognition dataset with EEG recordings from 15 subjects.
 Participants watched 15 film clips (five positive, five neutral, and five negative) across three sessions.
-EEG was recorded from 62 channels using the ESI NeuroScan system at 1000 Hz.
-We used the downsampled signal at 200 Hz.
+EEG was recorded from 62 channels using the ESI NeuroScan system at 1000\,Hz.
+We used the downsampled signal at 200\,Hz.
 The dataset provides trial-level emotion labels (positive, neutral, negative).